fritzmg/contao-sharebuttons/README.md

 ## Template

 You can also set the template in each element, if you happen to need a different structure in some cases.
-If you want to use your own template, create one with a name that starte with `sharebuttons_` in your templates folder.
+If you want to use your own template, create one with a name that starts with `sharebuttons_` in your templates folder.

 ## News